 It surprises no one that the “Sexiest Man of the Year” title went to Chris Hemsworth.
 With Hemsworth’s first trainer, former Navy SEAL Duffy Gaver, the actor committed to a hardcore, old-school method of heavy weights and red meat.
 People who noted the transformation thought Hemsworth used steroids, but Gaver says, “He didn’t touch a single substance.”
 It was just his raw will to beef up to Thor proportions.

 These days, Thor’s got a new trainer.
-Luke Zoochi’s plan moved Hemsworth to lean and healthy meats and on to a strict new vegan regiment.
+Luke Zoochi’s plan moved Hemsworth to lean and healthy meats and on to a strict new vegan regimen.
 Including it in the Thor workout plan has helped popularize “vegan bodybuilding.”
 With the original Thor workout, Hemsworth packed 20 pounds of muscle onto his upper body.
 The focus on his arms and shoulders was an intentional bodybuilding strategy as he was looking for the Nordic hammer-wielding strength of Thor.

 Tom Hanks Transformed into a ‘Castaway’

-Tom Hanks had to deliver two vastly different physiques for 'Castaway'.
-He had to pack on 50 pounds for filming the “before” images, and then shed 55 pounds in four months for the “after” images.
-Hanks said, “The idea of looking at four months of constant vigilance as far as what I ate, as well as two hours a day in the gym doing nothing but a monotonous kind of work-out was formidable.
+Tom Hanks had to deliver two vastly different physiques for 'Castaway.'
+He had to pack on 50 pounds for filming the “before” images and then shed 55 pounds in four months for the “after” images.
+Hanks said, “The idea of looking at four months of constant vigilance as far as what I ate, as well as two hours a day in the gym doing nothing but a monotonous kind of workout was formidable.
 You have to power yourself through it almost by some sort of meditation trickery.
-It’s not glamorous".
+It’s not glamorous."

-To get an idea of what sort of diet he had to subsist on, it was mostly crab, fish, vegetables, few fruit-based carbs, coconut milk, and water.
+To get an idea of what sort of diet he had to subsist on, it was mostly crab, fish, vegetables, a few fruit-based carbs, coconut milk, and water.
 To satisfy a hunger craving, he chowed down on vegetables.
 It’s now known as the Castaway Diet.

 The Sacrifices of Anne Hathaway for ‘Les Miserables’

-Anne Hathaway won a Golden Globe, an Academy, a SAG, and a BAFTA for her role as Fantine, in 'Les Misérables'.
+Anne Hathaway won a Golden Globe, an Academy, a SAG, and a BAFTA for her role as Fantine, in 'Les Misérables.'
 But she lost a tremendous amount getting into the mind of an impoverished, emotionally-wrenched French woman who eventually dies of tuberculosis.
 True, Hathaway literally wasted away, stripping 25 pounds from a fit frame, but she also sacrificed a long-flowing brunette mane and her mental well-being.

 With zero regrets for doing justice to Victor Hugo’s Fantine, Hathaway said, “I had to be obsessive about it—the idea was to look near death.”
 She survived on two squares of what she calls “dried oatmeal paste” a day.
 She submitted to consuming about 500 calories per day, a special diet that included a severe cleanse at the start of filming.
 It took a toll.
 “I was in such a state of deprivation—physical and emotional."
 The actress said it took her weeks to feel like herself again.